jakusova/english-for-designers/06-storytelling/index.md

-# how to be FULL TIME CONTENT CREATOR
+# FULL TIME CONTENT CREATOR

+by Zuzana Jakušová

+This story is about the topic of content creation and how to be a good content creator.
+Everyone is a creator whether they want to be or not.
+It's up to us to use content properly to our advantage.

+---
 Full presentation ⬇️⬇️⬇️⬇️⬇️

+---

 ## Process
 ![IMG_0425](https://user-images.githubusercontent.com/116068266/236195511-d19785bd-7b0f-4449-9b26-5375a8980f6f.jpg)